A long marriage relationship doesn’t make or break one’s character; the relationship merely exposes one’s character. ~ Terry Powell

 THE AUTUMN YEARS OF MARRIAGE

 Perhaps my greatest earthly support in battling depression is my wife, Dolly.
-Her unconditional love and loyalty anchor me and remind me of how blessed I am even on days when I’m feeling downcast.
+Her unconditional love and loyalty anchor me and remind me of how blessed I am, even when I feel downcast.
 On June 5, 2020, we celebrated 49 years of marriage bliss (48 years of bliss for me, one for her!)

-If you’re single and struggle with depression, and marriage is a desire, start asking God now for a spouse who will strive to understand you, who won’t judge you spiritually when you have rough days, who’ll pray for you, and who will show affection when you need it most.
+If you struggle with depression and marriage is a desire, start asking God now for a spouse who will strive to understand you, who won’t judge you spiritually when you have rough days, who will pray for you, and who will show affection when you need it most.

 A long marriage relationship doesn’t make or break one’s character; the relationship merely exposes one’s character.
-Those years constituting middle age and beyond are particularly revealing.
+The years constituting middle age and beyond are particularly revealing.
 That’s when the kids are in college or living on their own.
 The schedule no longer revolves around their school or sports activities.
-You are suddenly forced to focus on the marriage a bit more and evaluate its status, since it’s the primary relationship remaining.
+You are suddenly forced to focus on the marriage and evaluate its status since it is the primary remaining relationship.

-Those years also bring signs of aging, causing alarm to the extent a person has relied on looks or physical prowess for a sense of significance.
-It is during this phase of life that a marriage either deteriorates or grows stronger, depending on the foundation laid in earlier years and the values that control the man and wife.
-Hopefully, marriage between Christians will echo the qualitative relationship reflected in Ephesians 4:32: Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.
+These autumn years also bring signs of aging, causing alarm to the extent a person has relied on looks or physical prowess for a sense of significance.
+During this phase of life, a marriage either deteriorates or grows stronger, depending on the foundation laid in earlier years and the values that control man and wife.
+Hopefully, marriage between Christians will echo the relationship reflected in Proverbs 31:10-11: An excellent wife who can find?
+She is far more precious than jewels.
+The heart of her husband trusts in her, and he will have no lack of gain.

 MARRIAGE METAPHOR